josephgit10/image-deblurring/README.md

 10. Refinement: Residual refinement block in the decoder
 11. Mixed Precision: Enabled via torch.amp

-This project builds on state-of-the-art techniques in image deblurring and leverages PyTorch and torchvision for model development and training.
-With higher epochs and increased training resolution for a higher batch size, the current PSNR and SSIM values of:
+This project builds on state-of-the-art techniques in image deblurring, leveraging PyTorch and torchvision for model development and training.
+With increased training epochs, higher resolutions, and larger batch sizes, the current performance metrics of Average PSNR: 23.4706 and Average SSIM: 0.6929 can potentially improve to PSNR values of 30+ dB and SSIM values of ~0.85, achieving high-quality deblurring results.
-Average PSNR: 23.4706
-Average SSIM: 0.6929
-can be increased to Average PSNR values of 30+db and SSIM values ~0.85+